pantsel/konnect-portal-ops-cli/README.md

 A rather opinionated CLI tool for managing API products on Konnect Developer Portals.

-A command-line tool designed to perform various operations on **Konnect Dev Portals**, such as publishing, deprecating, unpublishing, or deleting API products and their versions based on OpenAPI Specification (OAS) files.
+The tool is designed to perform various operations on **Konnect Dev Portals**, such as publishing, deprecating, unpublishing, or deleting API products and their versions based on OpenAPI Specification (OAS) files.

 The script requires Konnect Developer Portals to be set up and pre-configured.
 It uses the Konnect APIs to interact with the portals and perform API Product related operations.